Contruction Accident Lawyer in Brooklyn

 been injured by construction debris, you should contact an experienced

-NYC construction accident attorney to discuss filing a lawsuit to compensate you for your injuries.
+Brooklyn construction accident attorney to discuss filing a lawsuit to compensate you for your injuries.

 One hazard that construction site debris poses to visitors is stepping

 on leftover construction materials.
 Debris such as nails, metal, and other

 building supplies can slice through a shoe or clothing, causing lacerations

 and puncture wounds.
 Due to the unsanitary nature of these materials,

 a victim can be susceptible to infection and disease.
 Dangerous debris

 can cause serious hazards not just to the general public, but also to

 construction workers who are continuing work on an unfinished project.